UDT-ITF/website/source/presentation/index.md

 ###  5.3.
 TextFrame

+> Is this first clause correct?
+That it represents an individual page or view?
+I take it that it can, but might it not also represent an entire text or a fragment of a text?
+Also, we'll need to pay attention to the URI stipulation later on in the paragraph.
+How does that relate to what happens in ITF?
+Perhaps all that's needed is the removal of the references to spatial regions or temporal segments, but I'll defer to someone who knows more about this.
 The TextFrame represents an individual page or view and acts as a central point for assembling the different content resources that make up the display.
 TextFrames _MUST_ be identified by a URI and it _MUST_ be an HTTP(S) URI.
 The URI of the TextFrame _MUST NOT_ contain a fragment (a `#` followed by further characters), as this would make it impossible to refer to a segment of the TextFrame's area using the [media fragment syntax][org-w3c-media-frags] of `#xywh=` for spatial regions, and/or `#t=` for temporal segments.
 TextFrames _MAY_ be able to be dereferenced separately from the Manifest via their URIs as well as being [embedded][prezi30-terminology].

 Every TextFrame _SHOULD_ have a `label` to display.
 If one is not provided, the client _SHOULD_ automatically generate one for use based on the TextFrame's position within the `items` property.